 In September 2010, the compensation committee of our board of directors approved a RSU awards program pursuant to the Amended Equity Incentive Plan.
+Each RSU represents the contingent right of the participant to receive an ordinary share.
 Up to 50%, 33.3% and 16.7% of the granted restricted shares may vest subject to our achievement of gross revenue performance target set for 2013, 2015 and 2016, respectively.